-When another aircraft transmitting GPS coordinates enters a ring, an alert will sound. i.e. "Traffic, 11 O'clock, 800 feet, 10 kilometres."
-This means a target is 30 degrees to your left 800 ft above.
-This type of voice alert will be given for PilotAware, FLARM and ADSB transmissions that deliver target GPS co-ordinates.
+When another aircraft transmitting GPS coordinates enters a zone, an alert will sound. i.e. "Traffic, 11 O'clock, 800 feet above, 10 kilometres".
+This means a target is 30 degrees to your left and 800 ft above.
+This type of voice alert will be given for detected PilotAware, FLARM, ADS-B and Mode-S/3D transmissions that deliver a 3D position.

 If the target transits through to the next zone then another alert will be given.

-Unlike modern transmission that include a GPS position Mode S/C transmissions do not transmit GPS coordinates.
-Consequently voice alerts have to be in a different format.
+Unlike modern transmitters that includes a GPS position, standard Mode-C/S transmissions do not transmit a 3D location.
+Consequently, voice alerts have to be in a different format.

 Vertical separation is calculated from the height transmitted from the Mode C/S target.
 A barometer on the PilotAware Bridge records local barometric pressure to ensure correct separation.